alawryaguila/multi-view-AE/README.md

 `multi-view-AE` is a collection of multi-modal autoencoder models for learning joint representations from multiple modalities of data.
 The package is structured such that all models have `fit`, `predict_latents` and `predict_reconstruction` methods.
 All models are built in Pytorch and Pytorch-Lightning.

-For more information on implemented models and how to use the package, please see the documentation at https://multi-view-ae.readthedocs.io/en/latest/
+For more information on implemented models and how to use the package, please see the [documentation](https://multi-view-ae.readthedocs.io/en/latest/).

 ## Models Implemented